 4. Make the switch

-When you’ve compared all the offers and found the best one for your needs and budget, the rest is easy – simply contact the provider in question and they will organise everything for you.
+When you’ve compared the offers and found a suitable one for your needs and budget, the rest is easy – simply contact the provider in question and they will organise everything for you.

 The switching process typically doesn’t take long, but it can vary across providers, so it’s a good idea to check.